Frequently Asked Questions Answered

 How much time will I need to spend to take an online class?

-Most students spend between 15 and 25 hours per week on a single course.
+For accelerated seven-week courses, students generally spend between 15 and 25 hours per week on a single course.
 This will vary depending on the course and your familiarity with the material.

 Can I work full-time while studying in my program?